LeroyMackerl/MassAPI/README.md

 * Feel free to integrate this plugin into your Mass project to provide a more user-friendly API.

 # Update Log
+*20250527 Updated to v1.4.0 with nameable flag and faster for each loop in bp.

 *20250517 Updated to v1.3.1 with fluent query builder.

 *20250517 Updated to v1.3.0 with support for ue 5.8 preview.